Translate

 Just as he was about to collapse in despair, there was a rustling sound from the far side of the cavern.
 Eryn froze.
 The sound grew louder, like something very large—or possibly very annoyed—was heading his way.

-“Who dares enter my domain?” boomed a voice that echoed off the walls.
+“WHO DARES ENTER MY DOMAIN?” boomed a voice that echoed off the walls.
 It was deep, gravelly, and sounded suspiciously like it needed a cough drop.
 Out of the shadows appeared the unmistakable outline of a Dwarf.
 A very grumpy-looking Dwarf.

 “I—I’m Eryn, from Dalefern,” he stammered, suddenly feeling very out of his depth.
 “I’m, uh, looking for the Aelûna.
 You know, the famous Dwarven treasure?”